inconsistent-dg/AC-Modding/switch-guide.md

   <img src="./assets/images/SerialInformation1.jpg" alt="Serial Info"/>
 </p>

 Once you click it, it will show your Serial Number at the top of the screen.
-I have censored my Serial Number here, as you shouldnt give out your entire Serial.
+I have censored my Serial Number here, as you shouldn't give out your entire Serial.
 Only the 4 numbers after XXX should you give out, if you're asking for assistance.
 <p align="center">
   <img src="./assets/images/SerialInformation2.jpg" alt="Serial Info"/>
 </p>